FAQ – Canada Study Permit

 Documents required for a Canada study permit application:

-- Valid passport for the principal applicant and their accompanying dependent family members
+- Valid passport and who recent passport-sized photos for the principal applicant and their accompanying dependent family members

 - Evidence that you will be able to financially support yourself and accompanying dependents for the duration of studying in Canada.
 You will have to demonstrate that you have sufficient funds to cover: